demidenm/PyReliMRI/docs/icc_funcs.rst

 In short, the `voxelwise_icc` function within the `brain_icc` modules calculates the ICC for 3D nifti brain images \
 across subjects and sessions on a voxel-by-voxel basis.
 Here are the steps it uses:

-    - The function takes in the paths to the 3D nifti brain images for each session, the path to the nifti mask object, and the ICC type to be calculated.
+    - Function takes a list of paths to the 3D nifti brain images for each session, the path to the nifti mask object, and the ICC type to be calculated.
-    - The function checks if there are the same number of files in session 1 and session 2 (e.g., paths_sess1, paths_sess2 + optional) and raises an error if they are of different length.
+    - Function checks if there are the same number of files in each session (e.g., list[0], list[1], etc) and raises an error if they are of different length.
-    - The function concatenates the 3D images into a 4D nifti image (4th dimension is subjects) using image.concat_imgs().
+    - Function concatenates the 3D images into a 4D nifti image (4th dimension is subjects) using image.concat_imgs().
-    - The function uses the provided nifti mask to mask the images using NiftiMasker.
+    - Function uses the provided nifti mask to mask the images using NiftiMasker.
-    - It loops over the voxels in the `range(len(imgdata)` and creates a pandas DataFrame with the voxel values for each subject and session using sumsq_icc().
+    - Function loops over the voxels in the `imgdata[0].shape[-1]` and creates a pandas DataFrame with the voxel values for each subject and session using sumsq_icc().
-    - The function calculates and retuns to a list of five variables: ICC, lower and upper bounds of the ICC 95% confidence interval, mean square between subjects, and mean square within subjects using sumsq_icc().
+    - The function calculates and returns a dictionary with five 3D volumes: est, lower (lower_bound) and upper (upper_bound) of the ICC 95% confidence interval, mean square between subjects (ms_btwn), and mean square within subjects (ms_wthn) using sumsq_icc().
-    - The function then returns the five variables in the shape of the provided 3D volume using inverse_transform from NiftiMasker.
+    - Note, the shape of the provided 3D volume is determined using inverse_transform from NiftiMasker.

 **voxelwise_icc**